Serving in Christ’s Name Near and Far

 Salem Covenant Church supports the ministry of Alaska Christian College whose mission is to educate and empower native Alaskans.
 Despite the challenges of low graduation rates, high suicide and alcoholism rates that predominately surround this population, ACC has had incredible success in bringing hope to students through education that is grounded in the Gospel.

 Salem will bring another team of up to 40 members to help with campus building and maintenance projects during the week of August 4-11, 2018.
 There will also be sewing projects and other non-construction type tasks.
 Team members will learn more about Alaskan culture and lives of natives by spending time on campus with ACC students and hearing staff and student testimonies.
-Salem hopes to deepen their partnership with ACC and support their efforts in providing a faith based education to more Alaskan natives.
+Salem looks forward to deepening their partnership with ACC and support their efforts in providing a faith based education to more Alaskan natives.

-For four consecutive summers, Salem Covenant Church has sent a team of 10 members to The Czech Republic to help facilitate an English Camp.
+For the fifth consecutive summer, Salem Covenant Church will take a team of 10 members to The Czech Republic to help facilitate an English Camp.
 A typical day consists of studying the English language in a variety of fun ways and reading Jesus’ parables from an English Bible.

 Our partner church is very encouraged by the number of participants that attend this camp, as engaging in church activities in this particularly secular culture has been very limited otherwise.

 A quick look at our Service Ministry bulletin board reveals many examples of how we link people to meaningful service in the area.
 Feed My Starving Children, the First Covenant Church (Mpls.)
 Homeless Shelter, the Fridley Manna Market, and various initiatives through the local Social Concerns Network all see active involvement by folks from the Salem community.
 The Service Ministry Team can help you find a place to put your talents and gifts to work nearby, alongside ministry partners who know the area and are in it for the long haul.
 If you have interest in learning more about the following Salem- supported service opportunities, please contact our Outreach Director, Shelli Streeper.